animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-This chapter discusses the various ways in which Spring Data for Apache Geode simplifies and improves Apache Geode’s custom serialization in Java.
+This chapter discusses the various ways in which Spring Data for Apache Geode simplifies and improves Apache Geode's custom serialization in Java.

 </div>

 <div class="sect2">

-### Wiring deserialized instances
+### <a id="wiring-deserialized-instances">Wiring Deserialized Instances

 <div class="paragraph">